||99 > 96

 If you have any questions regarding Faith, Values and Spirituality programs, please contact Gina Firth: email@example.com.

-In case of any adverse condition or situation which could interrupt the schedule of classes, each student is asked to access www.ut.edu for information about the status of the campus and class meetings.
-In addition, please refer to ut.blackboard.com for announcements and other important information.
+COURSE INTERRUPTION DUE TO ADVERSE CONDITIONS: In case of any adverse condition or situation which could interrupt the schedule of classes, each student is asked to access www.ut.edu for information about the status of the campus and class meetings.
+In addition, please refer to ut.blackboard.edu for announcements and other important information.
 You are responsible for accessing this information.